CenJinHeng/engagement-project/README.md

 We also included a **Thank You Card** step: after users finish designing and submiting a tour, they will see a thank-you message where they can enter their name and download a thank-you card image.
 This positive feedback helps users feel the meaning and impact of their contribution.

 # Statement
+- ⚠️ Our dashboard displays user- generated content that has not undergone review, potentially posing content management risks.
-AI was used to help develop some features in this project, and all AI-generated outputs were reviewed and confirmed by the team.
+- AI was used to help develop some features in this project, and all AI-generated outputs were reviewed and confirmed by the team.